Hodgkin’s Lymphoma Treatment & Patient Stories

 - Holistic treatments in conjunction with chemotherapy

 Will I lose my hair on ABVD?

 Hair thinning or total hair loss is possible and almost always occurs with ABVD chemo.
 Hair usually starts falling out around your second infusion, or about two weeks into your treatment.

 Hair will start to shed more and eventually it will start to come out in clumps.
 Something many people don’t realize is this can be painful.
-Madi Jones, stage 1B Hodgkin survivor says, “When it started falling out, my hair follicles felt like they were burning.
+Madi J., stage 1B Hodgkin survivor says, “When it started falling out, my hair follicles felt like they were burning.
 They feel like little sticks in your head poking you.”

 You may also lose your eyebrows and eyelashes.